The Bay-Tree Maiden: Motifs

 According to Felix Karlinger, in variants, the heroine's infertile mother can give birth to a bay tree, an orange tree, or to a myrtle branch.
 Later in the story, the laurel maiden cannot reenter the tree after kissing or spending the night with the human prince.

 Mythological parallels

 The Greek myth of Daphne

-Fundescu stated that "Dafinu" was the name for the laurel tree in Romanian, and recalled the Greek myth of Apollo and Daphne, the maiden transformed into her arboreal namesake.
+Fundescu stated that "Dafinu" was the name for the laurel tree in Romanian, and recalled the Greek myth of Apollo and Daphne, the maiden transformed into her arboreal namesake - a relation that folklorist Elena Niculiță-Voronca also noted.
 In the same vein, Felix Karlinger, citing Wiegand, posits that the "Daphne complex" from Ancient Greek mythology has been preserved in modern Aromanian and Megleno-Romanian variants of the story.

 Romanian folklorist Petru Caraman (ro) also considered that the maiden harked back to the myth of Daphne.
 However, he noted that the maiden is not the tree, but lives in it.
 He argued that, since the maiden is described as a fairy or having immense, almost supernatural beauty, the tree maiden was something of a tree or nature goddess - a remnant of ancient tree worship.